Stormi Henley

-Stormi Bree Henley (born December 6, 1990), also known simply as Stormi Bree, is an American actress, singer and beauty queen.
+Stormi Bree Henley (born December 6, 1990) is an American actress, singer and beauty queen.
 In 2008 she was crowned Miss Tennessee Teen USA, then became Miss Teen USA 2009.

 Early and personal life

 Henley grew up in Crossville, Tennessee.
 She has one sister.
 Their father was a professional golfer, and the family would often road trip from city to city for tournaments.
 She is a 2009 graduate of Cumberland County High School where she participated in soccer, golf, and theatre.
 Prior to modelling, she had planned to become an occupational therapist.

-In July 2017, Henley gave birth to a daughter, Gravity Blue Smith, with model Lucky Blue Smith; when she was 26 and he was 19.
-The relationship between Lucky and Stormi began when he was 17 and she was 24.
+In July 2017, Henley gave birth to a daughter.
+The child's father is model Lucky Blue Smith.
+Lucky and Henley began dating when he was 17, and she was 24.

 She briefly dated singer Joe Jonas in 2024.

 Career

 Miss Teen USA

 Henley won the Miss Tennessee Teen USA 2009 title on October 5, 2008, after competing in the pageant for the first time.

 In July 2009, Henley represented Tennessee in the Miss Teen USA 2009 pageant held in Atlantis Paradise Island, Nassau, Bahamas.
 On July 31, 2009, Henley was crowned Miss Teen USA 2009, becoming the second teen from Tennessee to win Miss Teen USA.
 During her reign Henley made appearances on behalf of the Miss Universe Organization.